Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ### Annotation

-Highlight data points, data outliers, and any noteworthy content.
+By hovering over data points, we emphasize key data points, data outliers, and any noteworthy content, allowing for quick access to valuable insights.

 I﻿MAGE